 Others felt the pain so you don’t have to.

 You are not the first person to start a company.
-Upwards of 1.5 million entities have incorporated in Delaware so far (see, you aren’t so special).
+Many entities have incorporated in Delaware so far (see, you aren’t so special).
 Some have been wildly successful; most have not.
 But their experiences have established best practices and robust case law.
 You are now in a position to benefit from that collective wisdom.

 Reinventing the wheel takes time.